Working with Vulnerable People Registration in the ACT: A Guide for Foster Carers

 Step 1: Create a MyServiceACT account (if you don't already have one).
 The application is submitted through the ACT Government's online portal.

 Step 4: Wait for the risk assessment.
 Once your application is submitted and identity verified, Access Canberra conducts the background check.
-For straightforward applications with no criminal history, the process takes approximately 3 to 4 weeks.
-Applications that require a risk assessment (due to a criminal history or other flagged information) take longer.
+Current processing averages 7 weeks; applications that require a risk assessment can take longer.

 Step 5: Receive your WWVP card.
 If your registration is approved, you receive a registration card with a unique number.
 Your foster care agency will record this number and verify it through Access Canberra's online check system before authorization.